Hey, Snickerdoodle!

 STEP 1: Combine the dry ingredients (flour, sugar, baking powder, baking soda, and salt) in a medium bowl.
 Using a whisk, stir the ingredients together until combined.

-STEP 2: In a separate large bowl, combine the wet ingredients (eggs, buttermilk, bananas, and vegetable oil.)
+STEP 2: In a separate large bowl, combine the wet ingredients (eggs, buttermilk, mashed banana, and vegetable oil.)
 Whisk the ingredients together unitl they are fully combined.

 Banana Blueberry Buttermilk Pancakes preparation in a glass bowl.